Ax-0m/Ax-0m/README.md

 # Hi, I'm Prakhar

-**Full-stack developer** who likes shipping features, squashing bugs, and learning new tricks along the way.
+**Full-stack developer** who likes building things and picking up new tricks along the way.

 By day: writing code that (hopefully) makes life easier.
 By night: exploring new frameworks, APIs, and the occasional side quest.